 - Make your own electrolyte drink

-- Use a tennis ball or rolling pin instead of buying specific Trigger Point balls
+- Use a tennis ball or rolling pin instead of buying specific Trigger Point balls for that deep massage

 - Use gummy bears instead of buying special gels for fuel (you’re missing some electrolytes, but getting the same sugars)